holoviz/holoviz/doc/background.rst

 changes in the result?

 Typical high-level tools will just be dead ends at this point, forcing you to start over if what they provide isn't what you needed.
-PyViz high-level tools are instead systematically designed as layers on top of lower-level tools, where you can use the top level for anything that it provides, while always being able to drop down a level (or
+HoloViz high-level tools are instead systematically designed as layers on top of lower-level tools, where you can use the top level for anything that it provides, while always being able to drop down a level (or